iomatix/Lugormod-X/__example_config/externvars.md

   That value determines max level of the skills before reaching Mastery Level.
 3 is default.
 - **`lmd_damage_level_scale`**
-When is set to 1 the damage output will be scaled with level difference between attacker and target.
+When is set to 1 the damage output will be scaled with level difference between attacker and target (Anti-grief way).
 0 to turn off, 1 is default.

 - **`lmd_is_lethality_add_damage`**
 When is set to 1 the damage output based on lethality skill will increase, with 0 the damage will be converted instead. default 0, 1 to turn it on.